AHeroicLlama/Mappalachia/User_Guides/Map_settings.md

 At the bottom of the 'Map' menu you can select 'Clear' or 'Reset'.<br/>
 * Clear will simply remove items from the legend and the map.
 It won't change any Map settings.
 This is ideal for making a new map.
 * Reset will completely reset all map-related settings, including all of those listed above.
 It will also remove items from the legend and will reset the pan/zoom of the map.

+## Advanced modes
+Advanced modes provide alternative mapping solutions with more niche functionality.<br/>
+Currently the only advanced mode is Cell mode, which is [documented here](Cell_mode.md).